-New Mexico's efforts to identify teacher effectiveness often fall short.
-Although the state has all the elements of a student- and teacher-level longitudinal data system, New Mexico does not use this system to provide value-added evidence of teacher effectiveness.
-The state's teacher evaluation system considers multiple measures of student learning, but fails to require evidence of student learning through objective measures such as standardized test scores.
-New Mexico's probationary period for new teachers is just three years, and although the state mandates additional requirements to qualify for permanent status, no policies ensure that cumulative teacher effectiveness is the preponderant criterion in tenure decisions.
+West Virginia's efforts to identify teacher effectiveness often fall short.
+Although the state has all the elements of a student- and teacher-level longitudinal data system, it does not use this system to provide value-added evidence of teacher effectiveness.
+West Virginia's teacher evaluation system uses classroom observations but fails to require evidence of student learning through objective measures such as standardized test scores.
+West Virginia's probationary period for new teachers is just three years, and the state lacks any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.